ibrahimkamal7/AI-Assignments/README.md

 * State and Action Representations
 * Uninformed Searches: BFS and DFS
 * Informed Searches: Algorithm A* (with an admissible heuristic)
-* Adversarual Search: Minimax Algorithm
+* Adversarial Search: Minimax Algorithm with alpha-beta pruning
 * Reinforcement Learning: Q-Learning and Q-Table

 ### Note: